intel00000/pico_testing_in_C/README.md

-Testing breakout board with Pi Pico with C sdk
+Testing some breakout board with Pi Pico using official C sdk under VSCode